-With normal business suspended, it's important that buildings are looked after to keep them secure and maintained.
+It’s important that buildings are looked after to keep them secure and maintained.
 Our advice on managing vacant buildings is a useful resource for owners and managers.

-With normal patterns of worship interrupted for the short term, it's really important that buildings are regularly monitored to keep them secure and that the building’s ongoing maintenance continues.
+It's really important that buildings are regularly monitored to keep them secure and that the building’s ongoing maintenance continues.
 The security of places of worship can be a concern if fewer people are visiting them.
 Our advice on preventing heritage crime may be a useful resource.
 The Historic Religious Buildings Alliance (HRBA) has an online help and advice resource.

 The following organisations have also published resources:

 Unfortunately, a very few people may take advantage of these circumstances to commit crime that affects heritage.
 If you're concerned about crime or anti-social behaviour affecting historic sites please find out what can be done to prevent and report crime.